 SMS messages are certainly an efficient medium for getting a message in front of a lot of people.
 Recipients are more likely than email recipients to open your message, and they do within minutes of receiving the message.
 But bulk messages are only one part of an effective SMS tool set.

 Savvy marketers have discovered the ability to send targeted, personalized messages to individuals, as well as to small and medium sized groups.
 Individuals who left a full online shopping cart on their favorite site can get a gentle SMS nudge with a link to complete their purchase, while groups of all sizes can receive relevant messages based on demographic commonalities, similar preferences, or past history.

 Myth 2: Text Message Marketing: too Expensive for Small Businesses

 It’s true that most service providers do charge per sent SMS.
-However, deliver a higher return on investment (ROI) than other customer communications channels and more than pays for itself.
+However, business SMS marketing services deliver a higher return on investment (ROI) than other customer communications channels and more than pays for itself.
 In addition, MessageWhiz offers a multi-tiered pricing model so you can manage costs.
 We even have a risk-free option, where users pay only when their campaign has reached predefined targets.

 Myth 3: SMS is Obsolete

 It certainly isn’t.
 The volume of text messages sent by companies to their customers is growing by an average of 10% over each of the last 5 years.
 SMS functionality is built into every phone, and works regardless of internet connectivity, so companies can be certain that their text messages arrive at their intended destination, unlike popular free chat apps like Facebook Messenger, Whatsapp and Viber.
 As long as your customers or prospects are connected to their mobile provider, they can receive SMS messages.